Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_1.md

 Sort an array that contains three colors red, yellow and green in-place such that the same color are adjacent, with the colors in the order of red, yellow and green.
 Integers 0, 1, and 2 are used to represent the color red, yellow, and green respectively.

 No sorting function from any library is allowed or you'll receive zero points.
-(And most likely they do sort by making more than one passes. ~Duh!)
+(And most likely they do sort by making more than one passes, so yeah don't bother with them!)

 A few examples: